mrezabayat/iamsorush/content/posts/dry-principle.md

     }
 ```

-Now the way velocity is computed is hidden from other methods (encapulation principle), by changing ComputeVelocity definition, all other methods get the new correct value.
+Now the way velocity is computed is hidden from other methods (encapsulation principle),
+by changing ComputeVelocity definition, all other methods get the new correct value.
 Moreover, it is simpler and cleaner to debug.
-Remember to name functions in a way that they can be understood quickly (clean code book by R. C. Martin).
+Remember to name functions in a way that
+they can be understood quickly (book Clean Code by R. C. Martin).
 Generally, I do not recommend predicting every scenario and
-create unnecessary methods, but the moment you see
+create unnecessary methods and wasting your time, but the moment you see
 yourself repeating a piece of code like an equation,
-or several lines with a specific logic, immediately create a method out of it.
+or several lines with specific logic, immediately create a method out of it.

+## Example 2

-The example above, was to extract a method and repeatedly use it in the same class.
+The example above was to extract a method and repeatedly use it in the same class.
-But there are cases that a set of behaviors together are repeated among different classes.
+But there are cases that a set of behaviours together are repeated among different classes.
 Let's have a look at the below example

 ```C#